 A torrent of students poured through the corridors.
 Tapestries and hangings swayed on the walls in the wake of their passing.
 Snoozing portraits cracked open their eyes to frown and scowl at the hubbub below them.

 Fleur stuck her fingers out of the shadows of her alcove into the bright beam of light spilling through the window.
 Her disillusioned fingers weren’t even a ripple in the air.
-Perfect.
-As always.
+That will suffice.

 The thick, wooden door opposite her hiding place creaked open and a knot of Hogwarts pupils sauntered out.